-Minority-owned since its beginning in 1983, LoJac Inc. provides high quality services and materials to the construction industry throughout the Southeast.
-Our years of experience in major highway and road construction allow us to provide our customers with excellent service and materials they can trust.
-Some of our services include: grading, production and placement of asphalt pavement, sign fabrication and installation, and concrete paving and rehabilitation.
-In addition, we also produce and supply a wide range of high quality masonry products such as block, brick, stone and sand.
-We have successfully completed many unique projects, including shopping centers, airport runways, and major private projects.
-Our goal is to provide outstanding results that showcase our expertise, quality products, and timely completion of each project, leaving our customers with a positive and lasting impression.
+Minority-owned since its beginning in 1983, LoJac, LLC has seamlessly evolved into a hydro excavation and pipe camera service provider.
+We provide high quality services to the construction industry throughout the Southeast.
+Our years of experience in construction allows us to provide our customers with excellent service they can trust.
+We have successfully completed many unique projects, including shopping centers, airport renovations, and major private projects.
+Our goal is to safely provide outstanding results that showcase our expertise, quality products, and timely completion of each project, leaving our customers with a positive and lasting impression.

 As a minority-owned company with Native American heritage, LoJac is guided by strong business ethics and integrity.
 Our mission is to provide customers with the highest quality materials and services.
 Our employees’ commitment to this mission is demonstrated through excellent customer service, hard work, and innovation as we continue to contribute to the growth of our nation’s infrastructure as well as the construction industry in Tennessee and throughout the Southeast.

 LoJac Inc. was organized and incorporated in the State of Tennessee.April 1983

 LoJac Safety Inc., a wholly owned subsidiary of LoJac Inc., was organized.June 1983

 LoJac Enterprises Inc. was organized in March 1986 and acquired the Nashville paving division of McDowell Enterprise, Inc.March 1986

 In 1987, LoJac started a grading division to complement paving operations.April 1987

 LoJac Materials Inc. was organized in April 1987 through the acquisition of Wilco Block Company.April 1987